-The screen surface on your screen is delicate.
+The surface of your screen is delicate.
 Special attention to these instructions should be followed when cleaning.

 - A draftsman-style brush may be used to lightly whisk away any loose dirt or dust particles.
 (This type of brush is usually available at office supply stores.)
 Stewart Filmscreen has an optional screen cleaning kit that contains the proper type of brush.
-Contact your dealer if you would like to obtain this cleaning kit. - For tougher spots, use a solution of mild detergent and water.
+Contact your dealer if you would like to obtain this cleaning kit. - Particles left on the screen when it is retracted into the case may form an impression on the screen surface.
+Periodically wipe the back of the screen with a clean damp cloth. - For tougher spots, use a solution of mild detergent and water.
 Rub lightly using a sponge.
 Blot with a damp sponge to absorb excess water.
 Residual water marks will evaporate within a few minutes.
 Let the screen air dry completely before retracting.